redox-os/book/src/porting-applications.md

 By default Cookbook use the CPU architecture of your host system but you can change it easily on your `.config` file (`ARCH?` environment variable).

-- Don't use a hardcoded CPU architecture in the `script` data types of your `recipe.toml`, it breaks cross-compilation with a different CPU architecture is used by the build system.
+- Don't use a hardcoded CPU architecture in the `script` data types of your `recipe.toml`, it breaks cross-compilation when a different CPU architecture is used by the build system.
 - All recipes must use our cross-compilers, a Cookbook template does this automatically but it's not always possible, read the build system configuration of your application/library to find these options or patch the configuration files.

 ### Templates